BYU-CS-Discord/CSBot/README.md

 ## Contributing

 This project is entirely open-source.
 Do with it what you will.
-If you're willing to help me improve this project, consider [filing an issue](https://github.com/BYU-CS-Discord/CSBot/issues/new/choose).
+If you're willing to help us improve this project, consider [filing an issue](https://github.com/BYU-CS-Discord/CSBot/issues/new/choose).

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.